Bonn International Graduate School (BIGS) - Immunoscience and Infection

-At the beginning of the 3-year program, graduate students attend an introductory module and rotations in the laboratories of ImmunoSensation members.
-This orientation will introduce new students to the foci of our research groups, as well as the resources and expertise available within the ImmunoSensation Cluster of Excellence.
+At the beginning of the 3-year program, graduate students attend a welcome symposium.
+This orientation will introduce new students to the foci of our research groups, as well as the resources and the expertise available within ImmunoSensation2 Cluster of Excellence.
 Moreover, the symposium gives PhD students the opportunity to present their own projects to the board of the BIGS Immunosciences and Infection and other members of the graduate school.
 New students need to participate in the Welcome Symposium.